-This document sets forth ICANN's FY16 Operating Plan & Budget (1 July 2015 through 30 June 2016).
+This document sets forth ICANN's draft FY16 Operating Plan & Budget (1 July 2015 through 30 June 2016) for community feedback and input through the public comment process, which is a critical component of the accountability and transparency of the Multistakeholder model.

-The Operating Plan & Budget includes:
+The Draft Operating Plan & Budget includes:

-- Highlights of the ICANN Operations (excluding the New gTLD Program) - Highlights of the New gTLD Program - An overview of ICANN's FY16 Budget, combining ICANN Operations and the New gTLD Program. - The detailed Operating Plan as per the management system: - Planned portfolios of activities that support the achievement of the goals and objectives set forth in the ICANN Strategic Plan for fiscal years 2016-2020 and Five-Year Operating Plan, with detailed descriptions. - Appendix with the detailed list of projects, for each portfolio, with the project-level budgeted costs by category (Appendix 1)
+- Highlights of the ICANN Operations (excluding the New gTLD Program) - Highlights of the New gTLD Program - An overview of ICANN's FY16 Budget, combining ICANN Operations and the New gTLD program. - The detailed Operating Plan as per the management system: - Planned portfolios of activities that support the achievement of the goals and objectives set forth in the ICANN Strategic Plan for fiscal years 2016-2020 and draft Five-Year Operating Plan, with detailed descriptions. - Appendix with the detailed list of projects, for each portfolio, with the project-level budgeted costs by category (Appendix 1)